-Please report any time that you spend conducting ANY trail maintenance to the to the Trails Hotline number 423-753-5618.
+Any trails that require clearing or clean up contact the Trails Hotline number 423-753-5618 and leave a message.
+Please submit any time that you spend conducting ANY trail maintenance.
 It is very important that we record any time which a BCHET member spends preforming trail maintenance, no matter how minor.

 Greene & Cocke Counties